 ABOUT OUR LOCAL LEVY

-More than ever we rely on local support for our school system.
-What was once supplemental is now essential funding.
-About 22% of the school district’s total funds to educate students comes from the local Maintenance & Operations levy.
+More than ever we rely on local support for our schools.
+The 2-year Maintenance & Operations levy supports a wide variety of fundamental programs and services.
+About 22% of the school district’s total funds to educate students comes from the local levy.

 Levy dollars allow the School District to bridge the gap between funding provided by the state and the cost of meeting the educational expectations of our community.
 Our local levy ensures our students continue to receive quality education in a safe and supportive environment.